Schrems II: What Do Privacy Shield Businesses Need to Know?

 However, Privacy Shield is fully operational in the United States, where the U.S. Department of Commerce (DOC) has stated that it “will continue to administer the Privacy Shield program, including processing submissions for self-certification and re-certification to the Privacy Shield Frameworks and maintaining the Privacy Shield List.”

-The DOC also has reminded Privacy Shield participants that the CJEU decision “does not relieve participating organizations of their Privacy Shield obligations.”
+The DOC also has reminded Privacy Shield participants that the CJEU decision “does not relieve participating organizations of their Privacy Shield obligations,” a statement that the U.S. Federal Trade Commission (FTC) echoed in posted guidance.
+In a routine Senate oversight hearing, FTC Chairman Joseph Simons testified that the FTC “will continue to hold companies accountable for their privacy commitments, including promises made under the Privacy Shield.”
 In updated guidance posted to its FAQs page on July 30, the DOC made clear that the requirements for re-certification and withdrawal remain unchanged, including the ongoing requirements for any data received under Privacy Shield.

 Privacy Shield businesses make affirmative commitments to adopt certain data practices about personal data received under Privacy Shield.
 These commitments go beyond the initial receipt of the data in the U.S., including maintaining a current certification and privacy notice, entering into contracts with their partners, responding to complaints and maintaining a free and independent dispute resolution mechanism for EU consumers, and continuing to handle all data already received under Privacy Shield in accordance with the Privacy Shield Principles, including data transferred to third parties.